open-zaak/charts/charts/open-notificaties/README.md

     --set "ingress.hosts={open-notificaties.gemeente.nl}"
 ```

-You will probably need to set more values to configure the connection to your own Redis and Postgres instances.
+You will probably need to set more values to configure the connection to your own Redis, Postgres and RabbitMQ instances.

 ## Chart and Open Notificaties versions alignment